stefanspringer1/XercesSwift/README.md

 # XercesSwift

-Swift wrapper for Xerces-C++ to use it as SAX parser includig validation, in an experimental state.
+This is a Swift wrapper for Xerces-C++ to use it as SAX parser includig validation, in an experimental state.

 # Status: